Wednesday, March 5, 2014

 (d) Our minds are not only quiet and settled, but we are also marvellously glad, and have great joy because of the heavenly inheritance which awaits us.

 (4) Tribulation itself gives us different and various occasions to rejoice, and more than this it does not make us miserable.
-(5) Afflictions make us use to being patient, and patience assures us of the goodness of God, and this experience confirms and fosters our hope, which never deceives us.
+(5) Afflictions make us use to being patient, and patience assures us of the goodness of God, and this experience confirms and fosters our hope, which never deceives us.5:5 6 And hope maketh not ashamed; because the e love of God is shed abroad in our hearts by the Holy Ghost which is given unto us.

 (e) With which he loves us.